 After matriculation at Perkins, a student may take one or more courses at another Association of Theological Schools member school and have the credit transferred to her or his Perkins degree program.
 However, these courses must be approved in advance by the Committee on Student Development or by the associate dean, acting for the committee.
 The total number of hours transferred to a Perkins degree program from courses taken before and after matriculation should not exceed the maximum allowed for students transferring from another institution.
-Additional information can be found in the "Admission by Transfer" section.
+Additional inforinformation is found under Admission by Transfer in the Admission section of this catalog.